-- Call the CME Team to conduct 'background checks' on the family - Consider the likely reason for the absence has the family been granted leave of absence or is the school aware of an extended trip abroad; has the child been absent due to sickness or unavoidable cause?
-If not: - Make a first day of absence call to the parents to establish the reason for the absence and to confirm the child's whereabouts.

-- Check with all members of staff who the child may have had contact with. - Check with the child's friends, siblings and known relatives at this school or other schools. - Make enquiries with other professionals who have been involved with the child. - Make telephone calls to any numbers held or identified. - Conduct a visit to the last known address of the child within the first five days of the child's absence. - If possible, enquire of neighbours about the location of the family. - Send a letter to the last known address and record the outcome. - Refer the child to the BCC 'CME' team within the first five days of the child's absence and inform BCC's CME officer telephone: 0121 303 4983, and complete the 'Missing Pupil' referral form (Appendix B) which can also be downloaded from the Education Noticeboard.
-Completed referral forms should be sent as an email attachment to the secure address;
+- Consider the likely reason for the absence has the family been granted leave of absence or is the school aware of an extended trip abroad; has the child been absent due to sickness or unavoidable cause?
+If not: - Make a first day of absence call to the parents to establish the reason for the absence and to confirm the child's whereabouts - Check with all members of staff who the child may have had contact with - Check with the child's friends, siblings and known relatives at this school or other schools - Make enquiries with other professionals who have been involved with the child - Make telephone calls to any numbers held or identified - Conduct a visit to the last known address of the child within the first five days of the child's absence - If appropriate, enquire of neighbours about the location of the family - Send a letter to the last known address and record the outcome - If required, call the CME Team who will conduct 'background checks' on the family - Refer the child to the 'CME' team within the first five days of the child's absence Complete the 'Missing Pupil' referral form (Appendix B). - Completed referral forms should be sent as an email attachment to the secure email address listed below - Incomplete referral forms will be returned to schools for additional information cme@birmingham.gov.uk iii) Local Authority role and duties

-cme@birmingham.gov.uk

-iii) Local Authority role and duties